Gotham Magazine

 A post shared by Joe Garofalo (@pugliarestaurantny)

-It may not be the most original place to have your birthday party, but it sure will be the most fun.
-Serving heaping portions of Italian food, ranging from massive Mozzarella Sticks, to melt-in-your-mouth Rigatoni Alla Vodka, Puglia is the perfect place to stuff your face and jam out to ’90s throwbacks.
-Although this Little Italy hotspot does serve hard alcohol, we recommend skipping the liquor and ordering an exorbitant amount of wine for the table.
-The bottles are particularly cheap, and they happen to go down like water.
+There’s a reason everyone knows and loves Puglia.
+A true NYC staple, Puglia has been a favorite among 20-somethings looking for a good time for generations.
+Serving heaping portions of Italian food ranging from massive mozzarella sticks to melt-in-your-mouth rigatoni alla vodka, Puglia is the perfect place to stuff your face and jam out to ’90s throwbacks.
+Although this Little Italy hot spot does serve hard alcohol, we recommend skipping the liquor and ordering wine for the table.
+Affordable bottles that go down like water?
+Sign us up.

 Le Baratin